revou-fsse-feb25/milestone-1-kebejoan/README.md

 To open the deployed page, click [here](https://revou-fsse-feb25.github.io/milestone-1-kebejoan/index.html)

-To open the deployed page with sticky (improper use of iframe really), click [here](https://revou-fsse-feb25.github.io/milestone-1-kebejoan/sticky.html)
+To open the deployed page with sticky footer (improper use of iframe really), click [here](https://revou-fsse-feb25.github.io/milestone-1-kebejoan/sticky.html)

 >Note: If you have opened it before and a push happened from me, you might want to **right click and reload frame** on the 'body' page to show the content correctly